-'''

-CryptContext.verify (secret, hash, scheme=None, category=None, kwds) verify secret against an existing hash.
+CryptContext.verify (secret, hash, scheme=None, category=None, \\kwds) verify secret against an existing hash.

-'''

 If no scheme is specified, this will attempt to identify the scheme based on the contents of the provided hash (limited to the schemes configured for this context).
-It will then check whether the password verifies against the hash.
+It will then check whether the password verifies against the if None is passed in, this will be treated as "never verifying"

-- secret (unicode or bytes) the secret to verify - hash (unicode or bytes) hash string to compare to if None is passed in, this will be treated as "never verifying"
+- secret (str or bytes) the secret to verify - hash (str or bytes) hash string to compare to